Sentiment-Aware Stock Price Prediction with Transformer and LLM-Generated Formulaic Alpha: Methodology

 On the decoder side, the input is close prices with a sliding window of five days.
 These go through the same process: first a 1D Conv Embedding to learn patterns, then a Temporal Embedding for time features, and finally Position Embedding is added.
 The decoder uses both its own input and the encoder's output to make a prediction about the next day's closing price.
 This setup helps the model learn both price movements and time patterns to make better predictions.

 The model is trained using the Mean Squared Error (MSE) loss function between the predicted and true closing prices.
 The model is optimized using the Adam optimizer with a learning rate of $5 \times 10^{-5}$ over 50 epochs.
-The batch size varies by stock, ranging from 8 to 64.
-Key hyperparameters, such as the learning rate and batch size, are selected through empirical tuning based on the validation performance.
+The batch size varies by stock, ranging from 3 to 64.
+Key hyperparameters, such as the learning rate and batch size, are selected through empirical tuning based on the training performance.
+All hyperparameter tuning was conducted exclusively on the training set.
+The test set was held out and used only for final evaluation.
+The adoption of a small batch size and a low learning rate serves to reduce the risk of overfitting.
+As demonstrated in prior studies~\cite{keskar2017largebatchtrainingdeeplearning,masters2018revisitingsmallbatchtraining, Peng2024CIFAR10}, these training constraints help the model capture generalizable patterns rather than idiosyncratic noise in the training data.
 A grid of commonly used values is explored, and the final configuration is chosen to balance predictive accuracy and training stability.
+Although the Transformer model was tuned using a simpler method, it still achieved competitive performance, indicating robustness against overfitting.
+Table~\ref{tab:hyperparameters} shows the final hyperparameters settings of the Transformer model.